Dilma Rousseff: Personal life

 In 1968, Rousseff married journalist Cláudio Galeno de Magalhães Linhares, who introduced 20-year-old Rousseff to the underground resistance movement against the dictatorship.
 In the early 1970s, Rousseff separated from Galeno and started a relationship with Carlos Franklin Paixão de Araújo.
 She legally divorced Galeno in 1981.

 Rousseff and Araújo have a daughter named Paula Rousseff de Araújo born in 1976.
 Rousseff divorced Araújo in 2000.

 According to Rousseff, she enjoys history and is interested in opera.
 In the early 1990s, she enrolled in a course in Greek theater taught by playwright Ivo Bender.
 Greek mythology then became an obsession for her, and, influenced by Penelope, she decided to learn how to embroider.
 Her favorite actress is Fernanda Montenegro.
 Her website claims she is an avid reader, citing Machado de Assis, Guimarães Rosa, Cecília Meireles, and Adélia Prado as her favorite authors.

 She understands English very well when spoken slowly and can speak Spanish and limited amounts of French.

+Rousseff is a fan and supporter of the Clube Atlético Mineiro soccer team from her hometown of Belo Horizonte.